SusanTian/DAWG_workshop/README.md

 ```
 tar -vxzf sratoolkit.tar.gz
 ```
--v verbose shows the files tar works on while the command is running -x extract extract one or more items from an archive -z read or write compressed archives through bzip2 format -f specifies the file
++-v verbose shows the files tar works on while the command is running +-x extract extract one or more items from an archive +-z read or write compressed archives through bzip2 format +-f specifies the file